nehalineogi/azure-cross-solution-network-architectures/aks/README-docker-singlehost.md

 3. [Docker Network Bridge](https://docs.docker.com/network/bridge/)
 4. [Container networking](https://docs.docker.com/config/containers/container-networking/)

-## Design Components and Planning
+## Design Components

+The above architecture diagram contains a few key components

-- Two Ubuntu Linux VM acting as docker hosts
+- Two Ubuntu Linux VM acting as docker hosts.
+In this design VM reside on the same azure subnet but it can be deployed in enviornments where they have layer3 connectivity.
 - Default docker bridge (docker0)
 - Custom docker bridge red-bridge and green-bridge
 - Two docker hosts are connected to the same subnet.
 Containers connected to the bridge network on one docker host cannot talk to the container on the other host.
 Note: Bridge network are scoped locally and don't span multiple hosts.
-Two isolated layer two switches.
+- Bridge networks are like two isolated layer two switches.
 - Inbound and oubound connectivity to and from container via host port (eth0)

 ## Docker Installation